The Lao National Museum

-The first rooms you come upon after entering the museum are filled with a hodgepodge of ancient artifacts like Khmer sculptures, dinosaur bones, pottery fragments, and a single jar from the Plain of Jars in Savannakhet.
-Though the items themselves are interesting, the displays are reminiscent of high school presentations in both scope and sophistication plus many items are improperly stored.
-For instance, the Jar is treated like a wishing well and visitors can throw coins inside.
+The first rooms you come upon after entering the museum are filled with a hodgepodge of ancient artefacts like Khmer sculptures, dinosaur bones, pottery fragments, and a single jar from the Plain of Jars in Savannakhet.
+Though the items themselves are interesting, the displays are reminiscent of high school presentations in both scope and sophistication, plus many items are improperly stored -- for instance, the jar is treated like a wishing well and visitors can throw coins inside.

-The final room of the museum is a new display chronicling modern Laos' agricultural achievements and involvement with the ASEAN, but it is less than inspiring.
+The final room of the museum is a new display chronicling modern Laos' agricultural achievements and involvement with the ASEAN, but it's less than inspiring.

-Note that bags and cameras are not allowed, and you will have to check them in small lockers at the entrance (free).
+Note that bags and cameras are not allowed, and you will have to check them in small lockers at the entrance.

 More detailsSamsenthai Rd